Soft delete of issues

 This caused a small crisis for us.
 We couldn't easily roll back to the last hourly backup either, as we'd lose all new changes in the last hour.

 The "delete" button is too easy to hit as an admin in a moment of distraction thinking you cliked another button: "click - press enter - poof gone".
 See #8942

-#13 Updated by mnredmine mnredmine almost 5 years ago
+#13 Updated by mnredmine mnredmine about 5 years ago

 Fares Abdullah wrote: